One time-share rod in week 31 on one of the Highland's best known rivers

 The Fishings are divided into 28 time-share weeks each composed of three five rod beats.
-There are two rods available to purchase in Week 31.
+There is one rod available to purchase in Week 31.
 The successful purchaser will acquire a certificate of ownership for the rod/s in perpetuity.

 Week 31 falls in early to mid-September.

 The fish catches for week 31 (fifteen rods) indicate a ten-year average of 23.1 and a five-year average of 15.2.